thesmith1/dl4cv_team50/README.md

 A single test run takes more or less 10 minutes.
 Right now the accuracy in testing for the core network is 67%, while for the branches given the core is 21%.
 Starting trainings with more data augmentation.
 Will follow another training of core network with 40 epochs, then more focused trainings of the branches networks.

+### 31/01/2018: Giorgio
+The last training of the core network is not sufficient:
+* Validation accuracy: 83%
+* Epochs: 40

+The best model remains (9); now I'll try to make the branches more efficient